mozsearch/mozsearch/docs/aws.md

    - Go to the snapshots pane (under "Elastic Block Store" heading in the EC2 console.
    - Select all the snapshots
-   - From the actions menu, selecte delete.
+   - From the actions menu, select delete.
    - Confirm the deletion as requested
    - This will fail to delete some snapshots (because they are currently in use by some AMI) and delete all the unused ones.